goodudetheboy/udp_server_backend/src/README.md

 validation.
 The details of this feature is specified in [Logger thread](#logger-thread) of the [Design](#design) section.

-### No external supporting packages
-This implementation requires no external libraries and packages.
-All the packages needed are native in 3.11.

 ## Prerequisites
 This package was implemented and tested extensively in **Python 3.11.8**.